semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 The values of `--branches`, `--projects` and `--pipelines` can contain regular expressions.
 Regex matches must be wrapped in forward slashes (`/.*/`).
-Specifying a branch name without slashes (example: `.*`) would execute a direct equality match.
+Specifying a branch name without slashes (`.*`) would execute a direct equality match.

-For a filter to be `true` each one of its properties should be `true`.
+For a filter to be `true`, each one of its properties should be `true`.
 If a property such as `branches` has multiple values, at least one of these values should be `true` for the entire property to be `true`.

+The `filter` property holds the logic of the notification rule.

 #### projects

 The `projects` property is used for holding the list of the Semaphore 2.0 projects that interest us.

+The `projects` property is mandatory.

 #### branches

 The `branches` property holds a list of strings, which should be the GitHub branch names that interest us.

+The `branches` property is optional.

 #### pipelines

 The `pipelines` property is used for holding the list of the pipeline filenames that interest us.

+The `pipelines` property is optional.

 ### notify

-The `notify` property holds the `slack` property that is used for defining information related to the Slack channel or channels related to the defined notification rule.
+The `notify` property holds the `slack` property.

 #### slack